- Overview of Infections in Newborns

 By permission of the publisher.
 From Demmler G: Congenital and perinatal infections.
 In Atlas of Infectious Diseases: Pediatric Infectious Diseases.
 Edited by CM Wilfert.
 Philadelphia, Current Medicine, 1998.

 In some newborns, the infection affects only certain areas (localized).
-For example, the infection may involve only the eyes, skin, or mouth.
+For example, the infection may involve only the eyes, skin, and mouth.
 Sometimes, only the brain and nervous system are affected.
-If localized infection is not treated, some newborns develop widespread disease.
+If a localized infection is not treated, some newborns develop a widespread infection.

-In other newborns, the infection is widespread and affects many areas.
-In these infants, organs such as the eyes, lungs, liver, brain, and skin are all affected.
+A widespread infection affects many areas.
+In affected infants, organs such as the eyes, lungs, liver, brain, and skin are all infected.
 Symptoms include sluggishness, diminished muscle tone, breathing problems, pauses in breathing (apnea), and seizures.

 Diagnosis of HSV Infection in Newborns

 To diagnose herpes simplex virus infection, doctors take samples of material from the blisters and other body fluids and send the samples to a laboratory to grow (culture) the virus and identify the herpes simplex virus.
 Doctors may also do the polymerase chain reaction (PCR) test on the samples.
-This test looks for the genetic material of the virus and enables doctors to rapidly identify the virus.
+This test looks for the genetic material of the virus, which enables doctors to rapidly identify it.

 If doctors suspect the newborn has a brain infection, a spinal tap (lumbar puncture—see figure How a Spinal Tap Is Done) to obtain a sample of spinal fluid may be done.